-Policy Action Objective Program Accomplishments Status for Sixth Cycle Classes in art, health & fitness, music & dance, foreign languages, technology, enrichment, and much more.
-A state-of-the-art fitness center for those ages 50 and older which provides a safe, comfortable, senior-friendly exercise environment for the active older adult including access to hire a personal trainer for individualized programs.
-Separate membership required to join.
-Regularly scheduled low-cost special events and socials such as luncheons, concerts, barbecues, a talent show and volunteer recognition.
+Policy Action Objective Program Accomplishments Status for Sixth Cycle meeting needs of senior citizens and their families. • Classes in art, health & fitness, music & dance, foreign languages, technology, enrichment, and much more. • A state-of-the-art fitness center for those ages 50 and older which provides a safe, comfortable, senior-friendly exercise environment for the active older adult including access to hire a personal trainer for individualized programs.
+Separate membership required to join. • Regularly scheduled low-cost special events and socials such as luncheons, concerts, barbecues, a talent show and volunteer recognition.
 Travel department coordination of day and overnight trips.
-Curb-to-curb transportation program for residents of Newport Beach ages 60 and older who are no longer driving to use for medical appointments, grocery shopping, banking, and to attend OASIS classes (fee required).
-Social services information and referral for seniors and their families dealing with a need for caregiver services, housing, transportation, work resources, legal matters, and more.
+Curb-to-curb transportation program for residents of Newport Beach ages 60 and older who are no longer driving to use for medical appointments, grocery shopping, banking, and to attend OASIS classes (fee required). • Social services information and referral for seniors and their families dealing with a need for caregiver services, housing, transportation, work resources, legal matters, and more.
 Informational and supportive counseling is available to seniors and their family members on an individual basis.
 Various health resources and screenings for seniors, including flu shots, blood pressure, memory screenings, hearing screenings, and health insurance counseling services.
-Regularly scheduled support group meetings at the Center to help senior citizens and their